Fracture Characterisation by Butterfly-Tests and Damage Modelling of Advanced High Strength Steels

 ASJC Scopus subject areas

-Materials Science(all), Mechanics of Materials, Mechanical Engineering
+General Materials Science, Mechanics of Materials, Mechanical Engineering

 Electronic version(s)